UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 This method takes an array of `PendingRequest` objects that a voter can claim rewards for (i.e., voted correctly and haven't already claimed rewards).
 All of those price requests must be part of the same `roundId`.

+This method takes a `voterAddress` to identify the voter that will be rewarded.
+Any one can call this method for any voter.

 A few notes:

 - It is not necessary to claim rewards in ascending order of round ids.